jsw-aip-db/comfyui-llm-toolkit/README.md

 - True Context-to-Context node connections one-input / one-output design
 <img width="1107" alt="Screenshot 2025-04-28 at 16 51 13" src="https://github.com/user-attachments/assets/6613b013-18c4-4a7d-b40e-6ae025ad21d0" />

-- Generators run even if nothing is conected and they are the only node in the workflow
+- Generators run even if nothing is connected, and they are the only node in the workflow
 ![imagerun](https://github.com/user-attachments/assets/bac9f8a0-6342-4000-b3ef-66fc45c1bdef)

 - Streaming Output directly on the node UI